neroden/timetable_kit/README.rst

 =======
 Copyright 2021, 2022, 2023 Nathanael Nerode.

+SpartanTT Copyright 2023 Matt Bailey, Mirko Velimirovic, Nathanael Nerode.

-Some fonts and icons are from other sources and have their own authors, copyrights, and licenses, noted in their directories or files.
+Some fonts, icons, and logos are from other sources and have their own authors, copyrights, and licenses, noted in their directories or files.

 Licenses